Irving Kaufman: Rosenberg trial

 In March 1951, less than a year into his District Court service, Kaufman presided over the atomic espionage trial of Julius and Ethel Rosenberg, and their co-defendant Morton Sobell.
 In a controversial decision on April 5, 1951, Kaufman condemned the Rosenbergs to death.
-It was the trial the judge would be most remembered for.
-Roy Cohn, one of the trial's prosecutors, claimed in his autobiography that his influence led to Kaufman's being assigned to the case and that Kaufman had imposed the death penalty on Cohn's personal advice.
-This claim has not been verified, although it was shown that after Kaufman learned the FBI and Justice Department opposed death penalties in the case, he asked the prosecution to withhold its recommendation before sentencing.
-At the conclusion of the trial, the summing up by Judge Kaufman for the jury was considered by many to have been highly subjective.
-In the sentencing hearing, he called the Rosenbergs' crime "worse than murder", and said it had:
+It is the trial he is most remembered for.
+Roy Cohn, one of the trial's prosecutors, wrote in his autobiography that his influence led to Kaufman's being assigned to the case and that Kaufman had imposed the death penalty on Cohn's personal advice.
+That has not been verified, though it was shown that after Kaufman learned the FBI and Justice Department opposed death penalties in the case, he asked the prosecution to withhold its recommendation before sentencing.
+At the conclusion of the trial, many considered Kaufman's summing up for the jury highly subjective.
+In the sentencing hearing, he called the Rosenbergs' crime "worse than murder" and said it had:

 already caused, in my opinion, the Communist aggression in Korea, with the resultant casualties exceeding 50,000 and who knows but that millions more of innocent people may pay the price of your treason.

 Kaufman said he went to synagogue to pray for guidance before reaching his sentencing decision.
-This enraged Jewish Supreme Court Justice Felix Frankfurter, who was opposed to the death penalty.
+This enraged Jewish Supreme Court Justice Felix Frankfurter, who opposed the death penalty.
 He wrote to Learned Hand, "I despise a judge who feels God told him to impose a death sentence", and also told Hand he was "mean enough" to stay on the Supreme Court long enough to prevent Kaufman from taking Frankfurter's place in the so-called "Jewish seat" on the court.